 Service dogs are specially trained to assist people with disabilities.
 They provide ongoing support and tireless dedication to those they serve, helping them perform vital tasks, stay safe, and gain independence.

 But even service dogs need some time to relax and have fun!
-And there are a whole range of service dog toys available to help your pup unwind after a long day on the job.
+And there is a whole range of service dog toys available to help your pup unwind after a long day on the job.

 So, what are the best types of service dog toys?
 In this article we'll take a look at four types of useful service dog toys: